SalifT/opensocial-drops-9/README.md

 _The order (e.g. file -> user -> group) is important because the content is dependent on each other._

-To reemove the content use the following command:
+To remove the content use the following command:

 ```
 terminus drush machine-name-for-new-site.dev demo-content:remove file user group topic event event_enrollment comment post like